Description of Research Expertise:

 Germline mutations to the Breast Cancer 1 (BRCA1) or Breast Cancer 2 (BRCA2) genes are the major cause of hereditary breast and ovarian cancer susceptibility.
 Clinical BRCA1 and BRCA2 mutations render cells deficient in DNA damage checkpoint signaling and error-free mechanisms of DNA repair known as homologous recombination, implicating these activities in tumor suppression.

-The BRCA proteins interact with numerous other DNA repair factors in several distinct protein complexes to execute homologous recombination and checkpoint functions.
+The BRCA proteins interact with numerous other DNA repair factors in several distinct protein complexes to execute homologous recombination.
 Our work has revealed a partial molecular understanding for how BRCA1 recognizes DNA damage and competes with opposing DNA repair proteins to control genome integrity.
 We have demonstrated that an interaction between the BRCA1 BRCT domain and the RAP80 ubiquitin binding protein targets BRCA1 to K63-linked ubiquitin structures present at DNA damage sites.
 The RAP80 ubiquitin interaction motifs (UIMs) provide an ubiquitin recognition element to target the BRCA1 E3 ligase and a K63-ubiquitin specific deubiquitinating enzyme BRCC36 to DNA double strand breaks.
 Each of these activities is required for appropriate DNA damage checkpoint and repair responses (Sobhian et al. Science 2007; Shao et al. Genes&Dev 2009; Tang et al. Nat Struct & Mol Biol 2013; Jiang et al. Genes Dev 2015; Zeqiraj et al. Mol Cell 2015).
 Cancer causing BRCA1 BRCT mutants fail to interact with RAP80 and consequently demonstrate inefficient recruitment to DNA damage sites.
-Moreover, in collaboration with Dr. Robert Winqvist (University of Oulu, Finland), we have identified germline mutations in RAP80 and Abraxas as a cause of familial breast cancer (Nikkila et al. Oncogene 2009; Solyom et al Sci Transl Med 2012).
+Moreover, in collaboration with Dr. Robert Winqvist (University of Oulu, Finland), we have identified germline mutations in RAP80 and Abraxas as a cause of familial breast cancer (Nikkila et al. Oncogene 2009; Solyom et al Sci Transl Med 2012) and are causative for a new subtype of Fanconi Anemia known as Fanc-S (Sawyer et al Cancer Discov 2015).
 Thus, a series of ordered events involving ubiquitin recognition, breakdown and synthesis are required for BRCA1-dependent DNA damage responses and tumor suppression.

 A second area of interest in the laboratory is the complex relationship between chromatin structure and DNA repair.
-We have developed several novel systems to investigate interrelationships between chromatin structure and DNA double strand break (DSB) repair (Shanbhag et al. Cell 2010; Cho et al. Cell 2014).
+We have developed several novel systems to investigate interrelationships between chromatin structure and DNA double strand break (DSB) repair (Shanbhag et al. Cell 2010; Cho et al. Cell 2014; Dilley et al. Nature 2016).
 This was instrumental to our finding that DSBs induce an ATM kinase dependent transcriptional silencing that spans multiple kilobases of chromatin in cis to the site of DNA damage.
-This process may have significance towards understanding how the DNA damage response impacts the genesis of chromosome translocations, meiotic sex chromosome inactivation, and viral latency.
+This process has significance towards understanding how the DNA damage response impacts the genesis of chromosome translocations, meiotic sex chromosome inactivation, and DNA damage dependent interferon responses that impact immune responses to cancers.
 We have also gained an understanding of how chromatin environment affects DNA repair mechanism choice (i.e. whether a break is repaired by homologous recombination or nonhomologous end-joining).
 These studies have implicated combinatorial histone modifications in mediating competition between BRCA1 and 53BP1, thus impacting cellular responses to DNA damage inducing targeted therapies such as PARP inhibitors (Tang et al. Nat Struct Mol Biol 2013).
-More recently, we have discovered a novel form of homology directed repair that is responsible for alternative telomere length maintenance mechanisms in approximately 15% of human cancers (Cho et al. Cell 2014).
+More recently, we have discovered a novel form of homology directed repair that is responsible for alternative telomere length maintenance mechanisms in approximately 15% of human cancers (Cho et al. Cell 2014; Dilley et al. Nature 2016).
 We will continue to use these systems to investigate how chromatin structure impacts DNA repair mechanisms and contributes to genome integrity, cancer etiology and response to therapy.

 Rotation projects are open to students in each of the areas the lab focuses on.
 Please see Roger Greenberg to discuss potential rotation projects.